 6. Swimming with whale sharks

 What would your child think about snorkeling next to a 40 foot whale shark?
 I know I would be amazed and I’m pretty sure our kids would be too.
 Children 8 and older can go on a whale shark adventure with Cabo Adventures where they swim and snorkel along side these giants of the sea.
+Available from October through May.

 7. Volunteer and help endangered sea turtles at Tortugueros Las Playitas